projectsbyif/data-permissions-catalogue/_patterns/indicating-that-something-is-secure.md

 title: Indicating that something is secure

-category: Control access
+category: Share data

 images:
-- url: /images/access-through-letter.svg
+- url: /images/indicating-that-something-is-secure.svg

-alt: A person's hand hovers their mobile phone over a bar code in an energy bill.
+alt: A message on a computer screen that reads 'Secure' next to a locked padlock icon.

 advantages:
  - Users don’t have to understand any of the underlying technology to be reassured by the icon.